terryluo-hub/Data-Modeling-with-Postgres/README.md

 ## ETL pipeline

+  ETL.py will work as following for processing the data:
-- ETL.py will first connect to the sparkify datase.
+- Connect to the sparkify datase.
 And it will drop and create all the tables.
-- Json files will be parsed and get loaded into dataframe.
+- Parse out each json file and load all of the files into dataframe.
 - Song_data and Log_data will be loaded into the fact and dimension tables.

 Files will be excuted in the following orders:

-1.create_tables.py
+- 1.create_tables.py
-2.etl.py
+- 2.etl.py
-3.test.ipynb
+- 3.test.ipynb

+## Summary

+This project will provide Sparkify to answer some business question like 'Which are the top popular songs users are listening to".